Below I've gathered several ideas for how to organize tank tops and camis, both folded or hung up, your preference.

 I personally think this idea is great because it takes up less space then hanging each one on a hanger, plus, you don't have to deal with them slipping off the hangers!
 You know what I'm talking about, don't you?
 That is something that drives me crazy, so this solution fixes several issues at once.

 Scroll down to see even more ideas from readers.
 Plus, if you've got your own method that you love I'd love to see it as well.
-You can submit your own photos and ideas here and I'll add them to the site!
+You can submit your own photos and ideas here and I'll add the best ones to the site!

 This second idea is from another reader, Holly.
 She explained, "Shower curtain rod and hooks behind the closet door...it takes up more space than the belt holder, but it's space that would be unused otherwise."